 What to Know About E. Coli

-An outbreak linked to McDonald’s Quarter Pounder hamburgers has sickened at least 49 people across 10 states.
+An outbreak linked to organic carrots has sickened 39 people.
 Here’s how to stay safe.

-Ground meat remains one of the most common sources of illnesses from E. coli bacteria, which are responsible for an estimated 265,000 illnesses annually.
-Most of these, however, are not diagnosed or tracked by the C.D.C. because people often recover on their own without visiting a doctor, said Laura Gieraltowski, the deputy branch chief of the C.D.C.’s foodborne outbreak response team.
+Contaminated vegetables are among the primary sources of E. coli outbreaks, which are responsible for an estimated 265,000 illnesses annually.
+Most infections, however, are not diagnosed or tracked by the C.D.C. because people often recover on their own without visiting a doctor, said Laura Gieraltowski, the deputy branch chief of the C.D.C.’s foodborne outbreak response team.

 “It’s estimated that for every one reported E. coli illness, there are likely 26 others that go unreported,” Dr. Gieraltowski said.